dgrisham/wenv/README.rst

 Extensions
 ~~~~~~~~~~

-Wenv extensions define reusable shell code that may be used across multiple
+Wenv extensions define shell code that may be reused across multiple wenvs.
+A
-wenvs.
-A wenv extension is nothing more than a shell file that you want to
+wenv extension is nothing more than a shell file that you want to source in every
-source in every shell of a wenv.
-Extensions are stored in
+shell of a wenv.
+Extensions are stored in `"$WENV_CFG/extensions"`.
+To load an
-`"$WENV_CFG/extensions"`.
-To load an extension, add its name to the
+extension, add its name to the `WENV_EXTENSIONS` array.
+For example, if we
-`WENV_EXTENSIONS` array.
-For example, if we wanted to load the `c` and `edit`
+wanted to load the `c` and `edit` extensions, our `wenv_def()` would look
-extensions (discussed below), our `wenv_def()` would look like:
+like:

 .. code-block:: bash